 A Better Eternal Perspective On Life Living with Hearing Loss

 Do you view obstacles in life from an “eternal perspective” or a “worldly perspective?”
-I’m more than certain you have heard of the old cliché “You don’t realize what you had until it’s gone, right?
+You have heard of the old cliché: “You don’t realize what you had until it’s gone, right?
 I mean, who hasn’t?
 Learn how hearing loss taught me an eternal perspective on life.

-Growing up, I used to think those were just useless words that held no meaning whatsoever.
-It is all about perspective though.
+Growing up, I used to think those were useless words with no meaning whatsoever.
+It is all about perspective, though.

-Sometimes we go into things from an earthly perspective when we need to readjust our focus to view things from an eternal perspective.
+Sometimes, we approach things from an earthly perspective when we need to readjust our focus to view them from an eternal perspective.

-Now that I’m an adult, I realize how true that “cliche is!”
-Living with hearing loss will force you to look at an eternal perspective.
+Now that I’m an adult, I realize how true that “cliche” is!
+Living with hearing loss forces you to consider an eternal perspective.

 PIN ON YOUR FAVORITE BOARD

-How Can Unexpected Obstacles in life help you view things from an eternal perspective?
+How Can Unexpected Obstacles help you view things from an eternal perspective?

-More often than not we take things for granted assuming they’ll always be there right?
+We often take things for granted, assuming they’ll always be there, right?
 For example, it may be the loss of a loved one, a relationship gone wrong, a friendship that is beyond repair, or a diagnosis that you weren’t expecting.

 It can mean many things to every single one of us.
-Not one person can say that they haven’t experienced their form of “cliche” in one form or another.
+No one can say that they haven’t experienced their form of “cliche” in one form or another.

-I am willing to make an educated guess that surely I’m not the only one who takes things for granted from an earthly perspective at times.
+I am willing to make an educated guess that I’m not the only one who sometimes takes things for granted from an earthly perspective.
 We’re human.

-As humans, we have the mentality of always assuming whatever we are taking for granted will be there forever.
-Then BAM, you wake up one day, and reality sets in, and what you never thought would be gone….is.
-It can make you depressed.
+Humans assume that whatever we take for granted will always be there.
+Then, one day, reality sets in, and what you never thought would be gone is.
+This can make you depressed.

 Enter your information below and start healing from depression